urays/flora/README.md

 ---

-## What is florets
+## What is flora

-**florets** is an agentic coding harness built for codebases that are too large to fit in any one context window.
-Instead of asking an agent to reason about a million-line repository all at once, florets breaks the work into *florets* — small, self-contained units of change that can be planned, executed, and verified independently, then composed back into a single coherent result.
+**flora** is a coding harness built around an evolving graph of memory fragments, joined by strong and weak relationships.
+Its premise is that **understanding is a form that memory takes.** A fragment can participate in many overlapping contexts; its significance changes with the question being asked.
+In this design, each task brings a temporary arrangement into focus, and each result becomes material for what can be understood next.
+Context takes shape through the relationships between fragments.
+The ambition is to sustain engineering across vast codebases and long stretches of time through partial understandings that connect, overlap, and reshape one another.

-> The name is the idea.
+> The name is the idea. flora draws on the image of a bloom.
 A *floret* is one of the many tiny flowers that together make up a larger bloom.
-A monorepo is the bloom; florets is what lets an agent tend it one floret at a time.
+The bloom takes its form from their arrangement. flora carries this intuition into engineering: fragments of memory, patterns of relation, a whole taking shape.

 ---